locationtech/geomesa/docs/developer/introduction.rst

     $ mvn clean install -DskipTests=true

-To compile for Kafka 09, Kafka 10, hbase, or bigtable use the respective profile `kafka09`, `kafka10`, `hbase`, or `bigtable`.
+To compile for HBase or Google Bigtable use the respective profile `hbase` or `bigtable`:

 .. code-block:: bash

-    $ mvn clean install -Pkafka09
+    $ mvn clean install -Pbigtable

 The ``build/mvn`` script is a wrapper around Maven that builds the project using the Zinc (https://github.com/typesafehub/zinc) incremental compiler: